byronigoe/codex-blackboard/docs/Dynamic-Settings.md

 Other settings can only be determined once the hunt has started, which is not when you want to restart the blackboard to modify environment variables.
 These settings can be controlled via the bot.
 Note that the current, authoritative list of settings, including their default and current values, can be enumerated by entering `/msg bot global list` in any chat room.
-You can set any setting by saying `bot global set SETTING NAME to VALUE` in any chat room.
+You can edit any dynamic setting from the Logistics page by clicking the gear icon in the top right panel.
+You can also edit them from any chat room by saying `bot global set SETTING NAME to VALUE`.
 The bot will tell you if your value is illegal for the setting you chose.

 ## Round URL Prefix